JcerelusDev/IrouteJs/README.md

 ## Good to know :
 It is designed to work with both web component based websites or functional based websites.
-You'll descover more about those two concepts later on in the docs.
+You'll discover more about those two concepts later on in the docs.

 You can grab the cdn link down below :